Best Shower Filter Australia: What to Look For in Hard Water

 Key Considerations Before You Buy

-Shower type.
+Your shower type matters too.
 Most filters fit standard wall-mounted arms.
 Rain shower heads and some built-in systems can be harder to adapt.
 Check thread compatibility before ordering.

-Installation.
+Installation should be simple.
 A good filter should install in under five minutes with no tools.
 It goes between the shower arm and your existing shower head.
 For a step-by-step guide, read our instructions on how to install a shower head filter.

-The POWERBOX™ 25-Stage Shower Filter
+The POWERBOX™ Shower Filter

 Key specs: